-Opinions are mixed when it comes to raising bilingual kids.
+It’s never too early to begin learning a language, it’s fun, it promotes healthy development, and the many cognitive and social benefits will last a lifetime.
+Although, opinions are mixed when it comes to raising bilingual kids.
 Some parents believe that exposing their children to two (or more) languages while growing up will bring more harm than good.
 For instance, there is a concern that such children may mix up the languages in their heads, and will thus be late talkers or somehow acquire poor communication skills.
+However, much cognitive research contradicts this idea and has proven that learning a second language actually puts your child at a significant advantage.

 Make a Plan